 Try this super easy and healthy zero waste homemade applesauce to please your palette and your crew.
 Cinnamon also optional!
 Read on for simple instructions and a little more about our best resources for zero waste lifestyle advice.

 This is part of a series, Simply Relish, about using simple recipes to reduce waste in the kitchen.

 Zero waste is trendy jargon, but you know who I think knows more about zero waste than any of us?
 Our grandmothers.

 I haven’t met your grandmother, but if she’s anything like mine, she knows how to stretch her resources.
 She has mad sewing skills to make whatever she wants from whatever is on hand.
 She can turn the fruit of her home garden into meals for months for her family.
 And when the power goes out, she springs into action with all the skills.

-Not only did I get the recipe from my grandmother, but she also gave me the fancy peeling tool as a gift.
-She knew the one she owned had caught my eye, so she bought me one not long after I used it at her house.
+Not only did I get this homemade applesauce recipe from my grandmother, but she also gave me the fancy peeling and corer tool as a gift.
+Shortly after I mentioned that I liked the one she had, I received my own peeler in the mail from her as a gift.

 - 6-8 apples peeled and sliced

 Saute apples on medium heat, stirring occasionally.
 Add water periodically so it does not get dry.
 Continue stirring and adding water until the sauce has reached the desired consistency.

 Amount Per Serving: Calories: 47Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 22mgCarbohydrates: 13gFiber: 2gSugar: 9gProtein: 0g